Bylaws of the Faculty of the College of Science

 Article IV.
 Executive Council

-The Executive Council, hereafter referred to as the Council, will consist of members of the Faculty of the College appointed by academic departments, with each department having one appointee.
-In addition, three members shall be elected at large, but no department shall have more than two members on the Council.
+The Executive Council, hereafter referred to as the Council, will consist of members of the Faculty of the College appointed by academic units, with each academic unit having one appointee.
+In addition, two members shall be elected at large, but no academic unit shall have more than two members on the Council.
 The Council shall have purview over issues involving the curriculum, long term planning within the College, and other issues which are referred to it by Committees or which it is empowered to consider by the Faculty.
 It shall elect its own chair.
 Actions of the Council may be over-ruled by the Faculty.
+Committee members serve for three years.

 Section 1.
 Categories